denisewafaespano-code/ECE2112-ProgrammingAssignment4/README.md

 ## B. VISAYAS FEMALE DATAFRAME
 <div style="border-bottom: 2px solid gray; margin-bottom: 10px;"></div>

-**Instructions:**
+**Instruction:**

 Create a second DataFrame named VisFemale containing students whose Hometown is Visayas and whose Gender is Female.
-Retain only: **Name, Track, GEAS, Electronics, Average** Display VisFemale.
+Retain only: **Name, Track, GEAS, Electronics, Average**.
+Display VisFemale.
 Then display only the rows of VisFemale whose Average is at least 60.
 Do not overwrite VisFemale when performing this second filter.

 ```python
 VisFemale = df[(df['Hometown'] == 'Visayas') & (df['Gender'] == 'Female')][['Name', 'Track', 'GEAS', 'Electronics', 'Average']]